 If the PWA’s data has got corrupted and you cannot access the app, then the first method might not work out in your favor.
 Therefore, you should consider removing the app from Chrome’s App Page, which doesn’t interact with the Progressive Web Apps.

-Here are the steps to remove the Chrome web app from the Apps page in Google Chrome:
+Here are the steps to remove from the app page:

 - Launch the Chrome browser on the computer.